Let’s face it, one of the main reasons people move to Thailand is because it’s pretty cheap. It's an awesome country

 If you’re reading this and thinking, “Man, I thought Thailand was a lot cheaper”, don’t let these numbers put you off.

-If you don’t mind living in a 27 Sq.m studio apartment, travelling that little bit further into town and aren’t fussed about eating street food and generally living frugally, you can get by on 30-35, 000 Baht per month.
+If you don’t mind living in a 27 Sq.m studio apartment, traveling that little bit further into town and aren’t fussed about eating street food and generally living frugally, you can get by on 30-35, 000 Baht per month.

-If you’re smart, you can make cut backs doing things like buying an Internet phone package and tethering to your computer to save money on home WIFI.
+If you’re smart, you can make cut backs by doing things like buying an Internet phone package and tethering to your computer to save money on home WIFI.

 You can buy fruit in bulk from the market instead of buying daily from stalls, or choose to take public transport instead of taxis.